-In addition to the inlet air and exhaust restrictions listed above, excessive fuel supply or return line restrictions will also reduce MPG.
+In addition to the air restrictions listed above, excessive fuel line restriction will also reduce MPG.
 Be extra cautious of any device that attaches to the fuel lines claiming to improve MPG.
-Cummins has tested such devices and found no MPG improvement.
+At best, Cummins has tested these devices and found no MPG improvement.